Selective high schools and opportunity class placement procedures

 These procedures cover student placement in NSW public school opportunity classes (Years 5 to 6); and selective classes, selective high schools, agricultural high schools and Aurora College (Years 7 to 12).

-They do not cover gifted or enrichment programs that schools manage, including sporting, performing arts or visual arts programs or other school-based matters after the student is enrolled.
+They do not cover gifted or enrichment programs that schools manage, including sporting, performing arts, conservatorium or visual arts programs or other school-based matters after the student is enrolled.

-The department has opportunity classes and selective high schools fact sheets translated into 25 other languages, as well as videos in the following languages – Arabic, Cantonese, Mandarin, Korean and Vietnamese.
+The department has fact sheets for opportunity classes and selective high schools (refer to A guide to selective high schools and opportunity classes) translated into 25 other languages, as well as videos in the following languages – Arabic, Cantonese, Mandarin, Korean and Vietnamese (refer to Resources in other languages).

 1. Plan for opportunity classes and selective high schools

-Opportunity classes and selective high schools cater for high potential and gifted students.
+Opportunity classes and selective high schools cater for high potential and gifted students (refer to What are selective high schools and opportunity classes?).
 They group these students together, concentrating school resources and using specialised teaching methods.

 The department: